pravbeseda/CurrencyEditText/README.md

 ## CurrencyMaterialEditText Features

-Since CurrencyMaterialEditText is not a descendant of EditText, some EditText properties are passed with the prefix app.
+Since CurrencyMaterialEditText is not a descendant of EditText, some EditText properties are passed with the prefix 'app'.
 For example:

 ```
 app:text="1234.67"